 NLF: Boards must be aware of the following:

-.
+HB 1615 repealed Texas Government Code §2308.256(g), which stated that at least one Board member, in addition to representing a required category, must have expertise in child care or early childhood education.

 Board composition requirements now include a stand-alone representative of the child care workforce.

 A Board representative of the child care workforce must be a current owner or director of a child care provider that is licensed by or registered with the Texas Health and Human Services Commission’s Child Care Regulation department.